Kara Davud Pasha

 He was Grand Vizier on 20 May 1622 during Mustafa I's reign through the influence of Halime Sultan, Mustafa's mother and his own mother-in-law.

 He carried out the execution of Osman II, cutting off his ear as proof to give to Halime that Osman was dead.
-However, he was dismissed on 13 June 1622, and was tortured until his death because he executed Osman II without the confirmation of the Sultan (Mustafa).
-The supposed reason of Davud'execution was Halime's fear of the riots he faced due to the execution of Osman, given that he had been inhumanly executed by Davud.
-The army went against him and the people who were included in the execution of Osman were executed with him on 18 January 1623 by different methods.
+He was dismissed on 13 June 1622, and executed on 18 January 1623.
 He was buried in Murat Pasha Mosque, Aksaray.

 Family

-He married Şah Sultan, daughter of Mehmed III and Halime Hatun, in 1604 (consummated in March 1606).
-The couple had two children, a son and a daughter.
+He married a daughter of Mehmed III and Halime Hatun, in 1604 (consummated in March 1606).
+The couple had two children, a son named Sultanzade Süleyman Bey and a daughter.